atimkb/MultiSearchApp/README.md

 10. Excel Data Integration:
     - Ability to paste copied data from Excel directly into the app for quick search terms input.

+**How to Use:

+1. download the zip file from above.
+2. unzip the files.
+3. run the .exe file.
+4. enjoy.**